One Size Fits All? Unfortunately not.

 Interim solution: insert e.g. with Imagify a maximum width for all pictures fixed, manually for each picture individually goes in the Mediathek.
 To prevent at least the worst, e.g. 4,000 pixels wide images.

 Update: Since WordPress v5.3, large images are automatically scaled down when uploaded.
+However, due to a bug, only JPG images and not PNG images, which makes this feature unfortunately unreliable.

 If you are interested in the topic and want to immerse yourself even more deeply: